abradner/cv/Alex_Bradner.md

 * Write code for the eventual reader.
   * Be expressive, clear and accessible.
   * Optimise where relevant but make those decisions obvious and easy to understand.
 * Be kind.
-Uplift my peers and juniors to be their best
+Uplift your peers and juniors to be their best
 * Be aware of your biases.
 They can add colour to your perspective but don't let them harm others

 ## Hobbies & Interests